williamdee1/Fire_Emblem/README.md

 ## Installation:
 Click on "Code" (top right) and download and extract to a local folder on your PC.

-The following instructions are to be used within the [Anaconda terminal] (https://docs.anaconda.com/anaconda/user-guide/getting-started/), although there are other ways too, but this is one of the simplest! :)
+The following instructions are to be used within the [Anaconda terminal](https://docs.anaconda.com/anaconda/user-guide/getting-started/), although there are other ways too, but this is one of the simplest! :)

  ```.bash
  # ----> Navigate to the folder you downloaded the files to.